 - Let’s Talk: free, brief, drop-in virtual consultations with MHS counselors

-My student lives off campus and does not have a car.
+My student lives on or off campus, does not have a car, or has packed a large bag for their stay in quarantine and isolation housing.
 How are they expected to get to quarantine or isolation housing?

-Medical transportation is provided for students off campus to come to quarantine or isolation housing.
+Medical transportation is provided for students to come to quarantine or isolation housing.

 Can my student receive a care package while in quarantine or isolation?

-- Students can request a package to be delivered by filling out the request form that was emailed to them in their check-in package.
+- Students can request a package to be delivered by filling out the request form that was emailed upon check-in.
 A request form does not mean instant approval.
 The Quarantine and Isolation Housing Team will review the request and provide a status update on the request within 3 business days from the date of submission.

 What if my student has religious observances that occur while they are in quarantine and isolation housing?